joergschultzelutter/mpad/INSTALLATION.md

 aprsdotfi_api_key = 123456.abcdefGHIJKLMN
 ```

-### Program config
+### Program configuration

-Open the program configuration file (mpad_config.py).
-Change the following values:
+Open the program configuration file (```mpad_config.py```).
+Change/Review the following base settings:

-- __mpad_latitude__ and __mpad_longitude__.
+- ```mpad_latitude``` and ```mpad_longitude```.
 These are the coordinates of your local instance.
+Once your instance of MPAD is up and running, it will submit APRS broadcasts to APRS, thus allowing other users to see your station info on services such as aprs.fi
-- __mpad_alias__.
-This is the ID which will be used by the program for all outgoing APRS messages.
+- ```mpad_alias```.
+This is the identifier/station name which will be used by the program for all outgoing APRS messages
+- ```mpad_aprs_tocall``` - The program's (unique) APRS "TOCALL" identifier.
+MPAD has just hatched and currently has no "TOCALL identifier of its own.
+This may change in the future.

+You also need to set the APRS-IS access and server credentials:

-- __aprsis_login_callsign__.
-By default, this value is set to "N0CALL" which does permit the program to connect to APRS_IS in read-only mode.
-You can still receive and process messages which are directed to your filter settings' call signs.
-However, the processed data will not be sent to the user but does end up in the program's log file.
+- ```aprsis_login_callsign``` and ```aprsis_login_passcode```.
+These are the APRS-IS login credentials.
+By default, the login callsign is set to "N0CALL" which does permit the program to connect to APRS_IS in read-only mode.
+You can still receive and process messages (based on your filter settings' call signs).
+However, any outgoing message will not be sent to the user (via APRS-IS) but ends up in the program's log file.
 - Filter settings.
-You NEED to tweak these if you intend to run your own instance.
+You NEED to tweak these if you intend to run your own instance with your own call sign (see also ```mpad_alias```).
 MPAD uses two filters:
-    - __aprsis_server_filter__.
+    - ```aprsis_server_filter```.
 This is the filter that MPAD used for connecting to APRS-IS.
-It is also MPAD's __primary__ filter.
+It is also MPAD's ```primary``` filter.
 If an APRS message does not pass this filter, then the program won't process it.
-You can specify one or many call signs: Format __g/callsign1/callsign2/callsign_n__.
-Example: __g/MPAD__.
+You can specify one or many call signs: Format ```g/callsign1/callsign2/callsign_n```.
+Example: ```g/MPAD```.
 See [APRS-IS Server-Side Filter Commands](http://www.aprs-is.net/javAPRSFilter.aspx) for further details.
-    - __mpad_callsigns_to_parse__.
-This is the secondary filter.
-In general, it is identical to the first filter but this time, it is controlled by MPAD itself.
-Similar to the APRS-IS filter, you can specify 1..n call signs.
-Obviously, these call signs must be present in the APRS-IS filter because otherwise, the program won't see the messages.
+    - ```mpad_callsigns_to_parse```.
+This is the ```secondary filter```.
+Unlike the primary filter, this one is controlled by MPAD itself and similar to the APRS-IS filter, you can specify 1..n call signs.
+Obviously, at least a subset of these call signs must be present in the APRS-IS filter because otherwise, MPAD won't even see the message.
 This 2nd filter mainly exists for debugging purposes; you can broaden the APRS-IS filter (e.g. program call sign and your personal call sign) and then use the 2nd filter for some software development magic.
-- __aprsis_server_name__ and __aprsis_server_port__.
+- ```aprsis_server_name``` and ```aprsis_server_port```.
 APRS-IS server/port that the program tries to connect with.
-Self-explanatory.
+Self-explanatory (I hope).

-Excerpt from mpad_config.py:
+Excerpt from ```mpad_config.py```:
 ```python
 ##########################
 # Configuration settings #